-- a) A Grade Point (GP) greater than or equal to 2.00 (GP > 2.00) in any module shall be considered as pass. - b) A Grade Point (GP) less than 2.00 (GP < 2.00) in any unit shall be considered unsuccessful and the student should repeat that module. - c) A Grade Point (GP) greater than or equal to 3.70 (GP > 3.70) in any discipline shall be considered as distinction. - d) To be eligible for a class or distinction, the candidate should have attempted all the semester examinations as a first time candidate (first attempt) and should have appeared for all the modules. - e) A Grade Point of 2.00 will be the highest grade awarded for a module in any subsequent attempt irrespective of the performance.
+- a) A Grade Point (GP) greater than or equal to 2.00 (GP > 2.00) in a module shall be considered as pass. - b) A Grade Point (GP) less than 2.00 (GP < 2.00) in any module shall be considered unsuccessful and the student should repeat that module. - c) To be eligible for a class or distinction, the candidate should have attempted all the semester examinations as a first time candidate (first attempt) and should have appeared for all the modules. - d) A Grade Point of 2.00 will be the highest grade awarded for a module in any subsequent attempt irrespective of the performance.